This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-These step-by-step photos and instructions help you visualize how to make Carne Asada.
+These photos and instructions help you visualize how to make the best carne asada.
 See the recipe below for ingredient amounts and full recipe instructions.

-- Marinate the steak: Whisk together the olive oil, soy sauce, lime juice, vinegar, sugar, black pepper, and cumin in a bowl.
-Stir in the minced garlic, chopped jalapeños, and chopped cilantro.
+- Make the Marinade: In a bowl, whisk together the olive oil, soy sauce, lime juice, vinegar, sugar, black pepper, and cumin.
+Stir in the garlic, jalapeños, and cilantro.

-- Sear the steak: Set a heavy 10-inch skillet over medium-high heat and let it heat up for 1 minute.
-Add ½ tablespoon of olive oil to the pan and let it heat for 30 seconds.
-Add the steak, searing each side for 4 to 8 minutes, or to the desired doneness.
-(See below for meat cooking tips).
+- Cook the Steak: Heat a heavy 10-inch skillet over medium-high heat for 1 minute.
+Add ½ tablespoon olive oil and heat for 30 seconds.
+Add the steak and sear for 4 to 8 minutes per side, or until it reaches your desired doneness.

 Expert Tips